HwWobbe/HwWobbe.github.io/README.md

 # 2025-12:
 - test the ease of editing the Sorcery Relationship diagrams
-- strive for a centralized TopQuickLinks
+- strive for a centralized TopQuickLinks that includes toGists

 <hr>